 We do not recommend bypass track hardware where you try to stack barn door slabs over the top of each other on one side of the opening.
 The problem is that in order for each consecutive door to clear the previous door slab that requires another couple inches of clearance which pushes it that much further off the wall to the point that it is hardly covering the opening.
 If you still want a bypass track system we can custom modify our track kits to cantilever mounting brackets off the wall to create a separate track for each door slab, or we can make brackets to mount to the ceiling which allows multiple tracks to be mounted in front of each other.

 All of our track kits come with sealed ball bearings in our proprietary custom wheels.
 Our quiet wheels glide effortlessly since they have glass filled nylon molded over the ball bearings.
 All of our components are made in the USA.
 Discover our commitment to heavy duty, long lasting quality.

-• If you want a single door slab that is wider than 4', it is more cost effective to build as two smaller doors that will be joined together to function as a single larger door upon install, but we can custom build any size of door slab that you desire.
+- If you want a single door slab that is wider than 4', it's more cost effective to build as two smaller doors that will be joined together to function as a single larger door upon install, but we can custom build any size of door slab that you desire.